Eliminate Mental and Physical Fatigue Naturally

 Are you physically and mentally exhausted?

 The daily grind can wreak havoc on the body.
-Feeling lacking in energy and wanting to spend the entire day sleeping is one of the first warning signs.
+Feeling a lack of energy and wanting to spend the entire day sleeping is one of the first warning signs.
 It gets worse when you still feel tired or exhausted after spending many hours sleeping.

 The most common causes of physical and mental fatigue are: